WendellSphere/SandBoxV2/README.md

 ProductStore is a web app that allows you to add and view products.

 ## Getting Started
-In order to get started you need the deployed files which I will or already sent to you.
-Once you have those refer to the steps below
+In order to get started you need the deployed files which I or my liaison have already sent to you.
+Once you have those refer to the steps below:

 Navigate to the .exe file, right click and run it.
 Grab one of the urls on the command line and paste to the browser.
 See images below: